LaViRA: Language-Vision-Robot Actions Translation for Zero-Shot Vision Language Navigation in Continuous Environments: Related Work

 \subsection{Zero-Shot VLN with Foundation Models}

-The rise of powerful foundation models like Large Language Models (LLMs)~\cite{brown2020language, touvron2023llama} and Multimodal Large Language Models (MLLMs)~\cite{radford2021clip, li2023blip2, team2023gemini} has spurred a new wave of zero-shot VLN-CE research, which can be categorized by how foundation models are integrated with robot control.
+The rise of foundation models such as LLMs~\cite{brown2020language, touvron2023llama} and MLLMs~\cite{radford2021clip, li2023blip2, team2023gemini} has driven a new wave of zero-shot VLN-CE research, categorized by how they integrate with robot control.
 One dominant paradigm is \textit{waypoint-based navigation}~\cite{qiao2024opennav, shi2025smartway}.
-These methods use a LLM/MLLM to select from waypoints proposed by a pre-trained predictor~\cite{hong_2022_bridging_the_gap}.
-However, this creates a critical dependency on the predictor, which may fail to generalize to new scenes and limits backtracking flexibility~\cite{shi2025smartway}.
+These methods use an LLM/MLLM to select waypoints proposed by a pre-trained predictor~\cite{hong_2022_bridging_the_gap}.
+However, this creates a critical dependency on the predictor, which often fails to generalize to unseen scenes and limits backtracking flexibility~\cite{shi2025smartway}.
 Another approach is \textit{heuristic value-mapping}~\cite{chen2025constraint, long2024instructnav}, where a Vision-Language Model (VLM) generates a semantic heatmap to guide the agent.
-In these frameworks, a powerful LLM is only used for offline instruction parsing, underutilizing its dynamic reasoning capabilities during navigation.
-Furthermore, the reliance on hard constraints for progress estimation can introduce rigidity and limit adaptability in complex scenarios~\cite{chen2025constraint}.
+In these frameworks, powerful LLMs are restricted to offline instruction parsing, underutilizing their dynamic reasoning during navigation.
+Reliance on hard constraints for progress estimation also introduces rigidity in complex scenarios~\cite{chen2025constraint}.
+Recently, GC-VLN~\cite{yin2025gcvln} models instructions as explicit graph constraints for training-free navigation.
+While effective for structured reasoning, it still requires offline parsing and lacks flexible backtracking.

 Our LaViRA framework bridges the gap between these approaches, introducing a \textit{Language--Vision--Robot Action Translation} that progressively refines action from language-level planning to vision-level grounding to robot-level execution.
 This design allows MLLMs reasoning to directly influence decisions at multiple granularities, enabling fully zero-shot, interpretable, and adaptable navigation in continuous environments.